 Colorado River Trail is a 4.4 mile moderately trafficked loop trail located near Grand Lake, Colorado that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from May until September.
+The trail offers a number of activity options and is best used from May until September.
 Dogs and horses are also able to use this trail.

 cross country skiing